AI-Riksarkivet/htrflow/docs/index.md

 Ready to build your own pipeline for your documents?
 Head over to the [Quickstart guide](getting_started/quick_start.md) to get started with HTRflow.

 The guide will walk you through setting up your first pipeline, utilizing pre-trained models, and seamlessly running HTR/OCR tasks.
-With the HTRflow CLI, you can quickly set up pipelines using `pipeline.yaml` files as your "blueprints."
+With the HTRflow CLI, you can quickly set up pipelines using `pipeline.yaml` files as your "blueprints".